Quang-Tuyen-DINH/zelty-food/README.md

 On the right side, client can follow theirs selected food with the total price, also client can remove the selected product on second thought by clicking the "X" icon next to the selected food's name.
 Once everything is set, client can proceed order by clicking "Command" button

 ### Checkout
 At the Checkout page `http://localhost:3000/checkout`, client has to fill their first name, last name, email and phone number to be available to pay.
-Once all informations in the right formats were collected, client can click the "Pay" button the finish the order.
+Once all informations in the right formats have been collected, client can click the "Pay" button to finish the order.